 Super Bowl MVPs, then and now

-New England Patriots quarterback Tom Brady has a chance to increase his MVP trophy collection when his team faces the Philadelphia Eagles on Sunday night during Super Bowl LII.
+Both teams saw great performances from their top stars and the game came down to a late score from the Eagles.

+Nick Foles and Tom Brady were both spectacular during the game.
+Both players were vying for a chance to win Super Bowl MVP.

-Brady won his fourth Super Bowl MVP title in 2017, surpassing Joe Montana’s previous record three with the San Francisco 49ers.
+Brady was coming off his fourth Super Bowl MVP title from the Patriots' win in 2017.
+He surpassed Joe Montana's record of three Super Bowl MVPs -- all with the San Francisco 49ers.

-Seven Dallas Cowboys players have won the award – the most of any other team.
-Chuck Howley, a linebacker for the Cowboys, received the honor in 1971 even though his team lost the Super Bowl.

-The Eagles have never won a Super Bowl nor has a player ever been awarded the Super Bowl MVP during the franchise’s previous two appearances in the big game.

 2017: Tom Brady; New England Patriots